Planning timeline information:

 Planning Committee

 Form a planning committee that includes a representative from each target audience sector you wish to award credit to.
-Immediately collect disclosures from committee members.
-If a planning member has a disclosure, be sure to complete the Disclosure Mitigation Form (PDF) as soon as possible to determine eligibility.
-Contact us with questions.
+All committee members and organizers need to declare any financial relationships with ineligible companies at the beginning of the planning process.
+If a planning member has a financial disclosure, be sure to complete the Disclosure Mitigation Form (PDF) as soon as possible to determine eligibility.
+Disclosure Mitigation Forms should be uploaded with your application.

 Objectives